 If you die with entitlement to a Pension Death Benefit under the EMPP that is restricted by the IRS limits described above, the excess of that Pension Death Benefit that cannot be paid from the EMPP will be paid under the SPP to your designated beneficiary(ies) in a lump sum.

 If you have not named a beneficiary prior to your death, your SPP death benefit will be paid to the first of the following who survive you:

 - your children and the children of a child who died before you

 - your siblings and the children of a sibling who died before you

 - the executors or administrators of your estate

 The benefits from the SPP are non-tax qualified.
 As such, they may not be rolled over into an IRA and are taxed as ordinary income when paid.

 Benefit Claims Procedure Filing a Claim

 If you believe you are being denied a benefit, in whole or in part, to which you are entitled under the SPP, you may file a claim for the benefit with the Benefits Administration Manager.
-All claims must be filed in writing (emails are not acceptable), and submitted to the Benefits Administration Manager at ExxonMobil Benefits Service Center, P.O.
-Box 18025, Norfolk, VA 23501-1867.
+All claims must be filed in writing (emails are not acceptable) and submitted to the Benefits Administration Manager at ExxonMobil Benefits Service Center, Dept 02694, P.O.
+Box 1407, Lincolnshire, IL 60069-1407.

 The Benefits Administration Manager will review your claim and respond to you within a reasonable period of time, normally within 90 days after receiving your claim.
 If your claim is denied completely or partially, you will receive written notice of the decision.